omniscoder/Helix/README.md

 Optional extras:
 - A matplotlib backend capable of rendering windows (GC skew plots).
 - Network access for fetching PDB or AlphaFold structures on the fly.
+- pytest (if you want to run the test suite).

 ### Installation
 ```bash